-(Eberhardt et al. 2004; Vannay et al. 2004).
-Deformation parameters e.g. elastic modulus and 521 Poisson's ratio are also observed to affect the displacement in slope models of the debris 522 slides.
-Similar studies in other regions have also noted the sensitivity of the elastic modulus 523 524 and Poisson's ratio on the slope stability (Zhang and Chen 2006).
-The study area has been subjected to frequent excessive rainfalls since the year 2010 and 525 received widespread slope failures and flash-floods (Fig. 11b).
+The study area has been subjected to extreme rainfalls since the year 2010 and received widespread slope failures and flash-floods (Fig. 11b).
 Three (S.N.
-7,14,15 in Fig. 9) 526 527 out of five potential landslide dams that are predicted belong to the Higher Himalaya Crystalline (HHC) that receives relatively more rainfall (Fig. 11).
-Previous studies have also 528 noted that the most of the landslide dams in the river valley had originated in the HHC region 529 and climatic factors, particularly rainfall, was the most probable reason for the slope failures 530 531 (Sharma et al. 2017).
-The earthquake, however, has been second to rainfall as the triggering 532 factor for slope failures in the study area.
-Contrary to the along 'Himalayan' arc distribution of earthquakes, the study area has received most of the earthquakes around the Kaurik-533 Chango Fault only (Fig. 12a).
-However, the only major earthquake event has been M 6.8 534 earthquake on 19th Jan.
-1975 that resulted in widespread landslides (Khattri et al. 1978).
-535 About ~99.5 % of the earthquake events that occurred during the years 1940-2019 in and 536 around study area had their magnitude less than 6.0 and about ~95 % of all events originated 537 within 40 km.
-Such low magnitude seismicity has been attributed to the northward extension 538 of the Delhi-Haridwar ridge (Hazarika et al. 2019) whereas, shallow seismicity is subjected to 539 the MHT ramp structure in the region that allows strain accumulation at shallow depth 540 (Bilham 2019).
-Thus, earthquake has not been a major landslide triggering process in the 541 region.
-542 543 In view of the possible uncertainties in the predictive nature of study, following assumptions and then resolutions were made; 544
+7,14,15 in Fig. 9) out of five potential landslide dams belong to the Higher Himalaya Crystalline (HHC) that receives relatively more rainfall (Fig. 11).
+Contrary to the along 'Himalayan' arc distribution of earthquakes, the study area has received most of the earthquakes around the N-S oriented Kaurik-Chango Fault (Fig. 12a).
+However, the only major earthquake event has been M_w 6.8 earthquake on 19th Jan.
+1975 that resulted in the widespread landslides (Khattri et al. 1978).
+The low-magnitude seismicity in the region has been attributed to the northward extension of the Delhi-Haridwar ridge (Hazarika et al. 2019), whereas the shallow nature is subjected to the MHT ramp structure in the region that allows strain accumulation at shallow depth (Bilham 2019).
+Thus, earthquake has not been a major landslide triggering process in the region.
+Finally, the word "active landslide" refers to the hillslope that is still subjected to the slope failures caused by the various factors.
+The word "landslide" can be perceived in the following three ways; pre-failure deformations, failure itself, and post-failure displacement (Terzaghi 1950; Cruden & Varnes, 1996; Hungr et al., 2014).
+Landslide slopes in this study pertains to the post-failure state that are categorized into "unstable" and "meta-stable" stages based on their existing FS.
+Furthermore, if an active landslide is not categorized as "unstable", it means that the existing slope geometry provides it a "meta-stable" stage that might transform into an unstable stage with time due to the stability controlling parameters (Sec.
+4.1).
+A supplementary table involving all the details like landslides dimension, factor of safety, and geomorphic indices output of each landslide is provided in the data repository (Kumar et al. 2020).

+In view of the possible uncertainties in the predictive nature of study, following assumptions and then resolutions were made;